Updated October 14, 2022

 There are plenty of dining options and gorgeous bars too.
 Try the Beach Bar for delicious cocktails in a spectacular setting, or dive under the resort’s waterfall to enter the swim-up Cave Bar.

-This four-star hotel in St Lucia is wonderfully easy to get to, and is just a five-minute drive from the airport.
-The facilities are fantastic: there’s nine restaurants, seven bars, five pools, a fitness centre, tennis and basketball courts and the largest waterpark in St Lucia.
+The facilities are fantastic: there are nine restaurants, seven bars, five pools, a fitness centre, tennis and basketball courts and the largest waterpark in St Lucia.

 If you’re a thrill-seeker, you’re also in luck.
 The resort is on one of St Lucia’s best kitesurfing spots and lessons and equipment can be booked at the Surf Shack, Coconut Bay’s on-site water sports centre.

-This is another resort reopening in October 2021, but we guarantee it will be worth the wait.
-Regarded as one of Antigua’s finest all-inclusive resorts, Curtain Bluff has 72 suites and rooms, all of which offer spectacular views.
+Regarded as one of Antigua’s finest all-inclusive resorts, Curtain Bluff is the holiday spot of dreams.
+It has 72 lavish suites and rooms, all of which offer spectacular views and an exclusive feel.

 Although there are just two restaurants and one bar, the resort is famous for its fantastic food: Antiguan-Italian cuisine at Sea Grape, delicious seafood and enormous steaks at Tamarind, and a choice of more than 4,000 wines at the Wine Cellar (make sure you request one of the tours of the cellar itself).

-This family-friendly, five-star property in Jamaica is a Beaches resort – the family-friendly arm of the Sandals brand.
-It’s a place that screams fun from the get-go: its 22 acres contain five swimming pools, seven restaurants, a golf course (there’s even a dedicated golf programme just for kids) and one of the best water parks in Jamaica.
+A good spot to experience it all is the family-friendly Beaches Ocho Rios resort.
+Deserving of its five-stars, the resort perfectly blends luxury living with fun-filled adventure.
+Its twenty-two acres contain five swimming pools, seven restaurants, a golf course (there’s even a dedicated golf programme just for kids) and one of the best water parks in Jamaica.